ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 ## Procedure

-1. Click **Settings** from the left navigation pane.
+1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Settings** from the left navigation pane.
-2. If you want to be notified by email when events occur, select the **Enable email notifications** check box.
+2. If you want to be notified by email when new events occur, select the **Enable email notifications** check box.
-3. If you want to be notified on the console when events occur, select the **Enable console notifications** check box.
+3. If you want to be notified on the console when new events occur, select the **Enable console notifications** check box.
 4. In the **IBM Cloud infrastructure Credentials** area, enter the user name of your {{site.data.keyword.cloud_notm}}  account, and then follow the instructions on the console to enter the {{site.data.keyword.slapi_short}} key.
 5. Click **Save Credentials**.